SS Ava (1855): Final voyage

 The following morning, after spending the nights in the open boats, the passengers were rescued and taken to Trincomalee.
 All the passengers and crew were saved although most lost all their possessions.
 Mrs. Inglis managed to save her diary but her husband's personal journal was destroyed in the water.
 Most of the cargo of specie and a replacement shaft for the SS Alma, disabled at Aden, were recovered by divers from the frigate HMS Chesapeake.

 The ship's surgeon was Dr. James Little, who also kept a diary recording his time with P & O. He recorded his experience during the shipwreck, describing spending a night in an open boat before landing on shore the next morning.
 He then spent some time in a tent on the beach while the crew attempted to recover what they could from the wreck.
-Dr. Little was later to become the chief physician at the Adelaide Hospital in Dublin and Regius Professor of Physic at the University of Dublin.
+Dr. Little was later to become the chief physician at the Adelaide Hospital in Dublin and Regius Professor of Physic at Trinity College Dublin.

 The ship had run aground on Pigeon Island, about 12 miles from Trincomalee.
 The subsequent Board of Trade enquiry found that Captain Kirton omitted to take proper precautions; instead of continuing the ship's course at full speed for two hours after the dark, he ought to have slackened speed, to have stopped the ship and hove the head.
 Had he adopted these proper and prudent measures the calamity which followed would have been averted.

 The Board of Trade in consequence directed that his certificate of competency was to be suspended for six months.